ZuInnoTe/spring-boot-angular-example/frontend/docs/ARCHITECTURE.md

 # Static assets

-All static assets to be included in the frontend can be found in [../src/assets/](../src/assets/).
+All static assets to be included in the frontend can be found in [../static/](../static/) (except fonts/icons).

+Fonts are NPM packages from [Fontsource](https://fontsource.org/).
+This means they are included in the web app instead of fetching them during runtime from an external source.
+You need to install the fonts as devDependency and include them in [../src/styles.scss](../src/styles.scss).

 We have mainly a local copy of the Material icons used in the application.
 This is also recommended by [Google](https://developers.google.com/fonts/docs/material_icons#setup_method_2_self_hosting).
 This is faster and more secure than directly fetching them every time when the application us opened by th user from a Google server.

 # Standalone Components